isabellekosteniuk/service-catalogue/README.txt

 This is the README file for https://github.com/isabellekosteniuk/service-catalogue.
 This document contains instructions on modifying the services available through the site.
+To run the page, download this repository, unzip, and move to a permanent location on your machine.
+Open 'index.html' in your browser, and enjoy!

 Adding Service